 Only a sheet. . . .
 I’m supposed to burn the sheets, she remembered.
 That’s the reason they rebuilt the fire, despite the day’s heat.

-She sat quietly in her shift, alone in the black room.
+She sat up in her shift, alone in the black room.
 The servants and priests wouldn’t know that she’d spent the night on the floor.
 Unless, of course, the God King had told someone.
-However, she doubted that for some reason.
+However, she doubted that.
 If he were as high above everyone else as she’d been told, then he wasn’t likely to speak of intimate details to others.

-Slowly, she climbed out of bed, then pulled the sheets free.
-She wadded them up, then walked over and threw them into the hearth flames.
-Then, she stood, watching them burn.
-She wasn’t exactly certain what had prompted her to do so.
-However, she still didn’t know why the God King had left her alone.
+Slowly, she climbed out of bed and pulled the sheets free.
+She wadded them up, walked over, and threw them into the hearth flames.
+Then she watched them burn.
+She still didn’t know why the God King had left her alone.
 Until she knew, it seemed better to just let everyone assume that the wedding had been consummated, as expected.

 After the sheets were finished burning, Siri scanned the room, looking for something to wear.
-However, she found nothing.
-Signing, she walked to the door, clothed only in her shift.
+She found nothing.
+Sighing, she walked to the door, clothed only in her shift.
 She pulled it open, and jumped slightly.
 Two dozen serving women of varying ages knelt outside.

 God of Colors!
 Siri thought.
 How long have they been kneeling out here?
-Suddenly, she didn’t feel quite so indignant at being forced to kneel on the floor for so long, waiting upon the God King’s whims.
+Suddenly, she didn’t feel quite so indignant at being forced to kneel on the floor, waiting upon the God King’s whims.
 Apparently, she’d just done something similar to these women.

-After keeling for a few moments, the women stood, heads bowed, and walked toward the room.
+After keeling for a few moments, the women stood up, heads bowed, and walked toward the room.
 Siri backed up, cocking her head as several of the serving women carried in large chests.

 They’re dressed in different colors from the day before, Siri thought.
 The cut was the same--divided skirts, like flowing trousers, topped with sleeveless blouses and small caps, their hair flowing out the back.
 Yet, instead of the blue and silver of the day before, the women were all wearing outfits of yellow and copper.

 As Siri tried to decide if the discrepancy was important or not, the women opened the trunks, removing various layers of clothing.
 All were of bright colors, and each was of a different cut.
-The women spread them out on the floor before her, then settled back on their knees, waiting.
+The women spread them out on the floor before Siri, then settled back on their knees, waiting.

 Siri paused.
 She’d grown up the daughter of a king, so she’d never really lacked.
 Yet, life in Idris was austere--both by intention and by necessity.
-She’d owned five dresses, which had been nearly extravagant, by Idris standards.
+She’d owned five dresses, which had been nearly been an extravagant number.
 One had been white, and the other four had been the same wan blue.

-Being confronted by so many colors and options felt overwhelming to Siri.
+Being confronted by so many colors and options felt overwhelming.
 She stood for a moment, trying to imagine how each would look on her.
 Many of them were dangerously low cut, even more so than the shirts the serving women were wearing--and those were already scandalous by Idris standards.

 Finally, hesitantly, Siri pointed at one outfit.
 It was the most like what she’d worn in Idris, if a bit less enveloping.
-It was a two piece dress, red skirt and matching blouse.
-As Siri pointed, the serving women stood, some putting away the other outfits, others walking over to pull off Siri’s shift.
+It was dress in two pieces, red skirt and matching blouse.
+As Siri pointed, the serving women stood, some putting away the other outfits, others walking over to carefully remove Siri’s shift.